chungbinpark/Knot-Contactmap-ML/README.md

 This is the Convolutional Neural Network model developed to identify the types and locations of knots from contact maps.

 # How to Use This Program
+1. Install Required Packages

-1. You need to install the required packages.
+   You need to install the required packages.

 ```bash
 $ pip install -r requirements.txt
 ```

 2. Prepare the Data

    Place the data files in the ```augmented_data``` folder.
 The data should be in the following format:

    ```train_image.npy```: Training data